mll/MLImageCache/README.md

 ## Installation

 Use CocoaPods or copy those 4 files directly into the project.
-In the latter case you alos have to install ASIHTTPRequest.
+In the latter case you also have to install [ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest/).

-If you wonder why do I use this seemingly obsolete library compare its stability and functionality to AFNetworking.
+If you wonder why do I use this seemingly obsolete library compare its stability and functionality to [AFNetworking](https://github.com/AFNetworking/AFNetworking).
 It does not change interface every few months and is super-stable and tested.

+## How to use it?

+    #import "UIImageView+Cache.h"

+    ...

+    [self.imageView setImageWithURL: self.urlToImage ];

+And that's it!
+You can replace SDImageCache instantly.
+For more advanced features see MLImageCache.h